Bromgard/rcblack/grammar/intro_verbs.md

 Since English does not have verbal inflexions that represent imperative, so it must rely on the auxiliary _let_.
 See the English translation in the previous Old Icelandic quotation.

-### Voice [Come back to this after you figure out how to deal with mediopassive]
+### Voice

-Old Icelandic verbs have three voices, the _active_, _passive_, and the _middle_ voices.
+Old Icelandic verbs have three voices, the _active_, _passive_, and the _medio-passive_ voices.
 The _active voice_ is the condition in which the sentence communicates a simple action that is expressed by the verb that has been enabled by the nominative subject.

 John paints the house.